you call me out upon the waters

 Soooo I finally got baptised on Sunday, June 3 2018!
 The weather that day turned out a little gloomy (it was cold and rainy), but I felt that there was so much to rejoice in.

 Each of us getting baptised shared our personal stories before our friends and family.
-Then we went into the Pacific Ocean, where we were baptised as the pastors said "you are dead to sin... and alive in Christ".
+We went into the Pacific Ocean, where we were baptised as the pastors said "you are dead to sin... and alive in Christ".
 Then we were anointed with oil and prayed over.

 I thought the entire service was really meaningful, because we all had a chance to speak, and because it didn't feel rushed or a little too rote.
 I appreciated that so many pastors were present too.